 If you prefer to stay indoors, go to the Helmut Newton Foundation.
 Not only is Berlin-born Helmut Newton’s own work featured here, but there are also exhibitions of some of the most influential photographers of our time.
 The gift shop has the best postcards ever.

 Where to work out

 Go swimming in this outdoor swimming pool in the river.
 The water is chlorinated, but it still feels like you’re out in the wild.

 Go to Hotel Adlon Kempinski Berlin for the world’s best cheesecake!
 The lobby is a great place to sit with your computer, but it’s pricey to stay.

 Where to party

 Berghain is a club people have heard of, and is often referred to as “The Best Club in the World.”
 There is this small issue of actually getting in (pro tip: NEVER wear nice shoes –

 What to do

 Enjoy the outdoors with drinks!
 Bring a blanket, go to Weinerei and buy a good bottle of wine and sit in Weinbergspark.
 Or buy something bubbly and take your loved one to sit at Modersohnbrücke in Friedrichshain and watch the sunset on the skyline.

 And, just because it’s so Berlin to turn something as harmless as mini golfing into an artsy ‘underground event,’ go to Blacklight Minigolf.

 Best bar for a secret rendezvous

 Go to one of the many hidden bar/speakeasy’ around the city.
-Buck & Bread is our top pick.
+Buck & Breck is our top pick.